Amenability, Reiter's condition and Liouville property: Semigroupoids

 We say that $(\cG,\lambda)$ has the {\it continuous Liouville property}, or is {\it continuous Liouville}, if the system $\pi$ above also satisfies the condition that the map $(\gamma,\eta)\in\cG^2 \ma \rukl{d (\gamma \pi_{\bfs(\gamma)}) / d \lambda^{\bft(\gamma)}} (\eta) \in \Rz$ is bounded and continuous.

-The semigroupoid $(\cG,\lambda)$ is said to have the {\it tight Liouville property} or called {\it tight Liouville}, if it is Liouville with the system $\pi$ satisfying the condition that for every compact subset $K$ of $\cGu$, $\suppc_K(\pi)$ is compact. \end{definition}
+The semigroupoid $(\cG,\lambda)$ is said to have the {\it tight Liouville property} or called {\it tight Liouville}, if it is Liouville with the system $\pi$ satisfying the condition that for every compact subset $K$ of $\cGu$, $\suppc_K(\pi)$ is compact. \end{definition} For groupoids, these definitions coincide with the ones given in \cite{K2}.